 By late afternoon we reached Lusaka, especially at rush hour, so we push our way through the dense city traffic.

 Outside the city, we remain at the Eureka camp.
 The plots are well equipped with shelter, barbecue area and power connector on lush green grass.
 We are astonished as we discover zebras grazing on the camp site.
 I try to get closer, let’s see how close they let me go.
-Their flight distance is small.
+Their flight distance is short.
 They are not pets, but you realize that they are accustomed to humans.

 Lusaka is the capital and largest city of Zambia, located in the southern part of the country.
 With a population of over 3 million people, it is the commercial and political center of Zambia.